Win in China

 The emcee of the show, Wang Lifen, is also the executive producer.
 The judging panel includes major industry figures, including Jack Ma of Alibaba Group and Hugo Xiong of IDG Venture Capital.

-2008 was the third season of Win in China.
+The third season of Win in China aired in 2008.
 A record 150,000 entrepreneurs applied to compete.
-Both the winner and runner-up were women (Xie Li and Zeng Hua), a first for the program.
+Both the winner and runner-up were women (Xie Li and Zeng Hua), a first for the show.
 2008 also saw the entertaining participation of American Henry Winter (文亨利), the first foreigner to ever appear on the program.
 Winter, who finished 10th overall, proposed to his girlfriend on the show.

-Win in China has also produced a successful line of books and DVDs aggregating various judges' words of wisdom.
+Win in China has also produced a successful line of books and DVDs, aggregating various judges' words of wisdom.